sz3/libcimbar/README.md

 ## Community Tools

-* [cimbar-bigfile](https://github.com/xPeiPeix/cimbar-bigfile) — A pure-frontend wrapper that splits larger files into parallel `encode_id` streams with a `manifest.json` for reassembly, lifting the 33MB single-file cap without any protocol changes.
+* [cimbar-bigfile](https://github.com/xPeiPeix/cimbar-bigfile) — A pure-frontend wrapper that splits files into multiple parallel `encode_id` streams (10–15 MB chunks per stream, well below the single-stream wirehair capacity ceiling) and ships a `manifest.json` for SHA256-verified reassembly.
+No changes to libcimbar or cfc required.

 ## Inspiration